dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

 Before We Begin, a Word About Editing Workflow
 ==============================================

 I'm going to assume that you're `carrying on from Part 1 <|filename|how-i-built-this-website-using-pelican-part-1-setup.rst>`_ - so we're using a python ``virtualenv`` & ``virtualenvwrapper``, for example.
 With that in mind, here's the workflow I'd recommend for working on your site.
-Open a text editor, open a browser and point it at your local site, then, open a Terminal window and run the following:
+Open a text editor [#subl]_, open a browser and point it at your local site, then open a Terminal window and run the following:

 .. code-block:: console

     workon duncanlock.net-pelican
-    pelican -rs pelicanconf.py
+    pelican -qrs pelicanconf.py

 This should just sit there and monitor the site for changes and automatically rebuild it whenever anything changes: